It’s 2019, and Podcast Marketing is In

 But even with the advantages, questions remain.
 Is working with podcasters worth all that time and energy?
 The statistics – and other niche benefits of podcast collaboration point to yes.
 As 2019 turns into 2020, you may want to start reaching out on these new “radio waves.”

 What benefits does podcast advertising offer marketers that other forms of advertising can’t?

 With a podcast audience, you’ll also be able to tailor your advertising campaign to a hyper-specific consumer group.
-This is due to the niche nature of the podcasts in operations today.
-Larger podcasts, such as those put on by NPR, may have an industry-defying reach, but those giants are vastly outnumbered by smaller enterprises.
+This is due to the niche nature of podcasts in operations today.
+Larger podcasts, such as those put on by NPR, may have an industry-defying reach.
+But those giants are vastly outnumbered by smaller enterprises.
 Consider podcasts such as The Adventure Zone.
-This Dungeons and Dragons podcast has previously partnered with companies in the food industry to advertise a solution to the existing needs of its audience.
+This Dungeons and Dragons podcast has previously partnered with companies.
+In the food industry to advertise a solution to the existing needs of its audience.

-If you’re looking to share news about a product, sale, or service with a particular demographic, why not research the kinds of podcasts that demographic prefers to listen to?
+If you’re looking to share news about a product, sale, or service with a particular demographic.
+Why not research the kinds of podcasts that the demographic prefers to listen to?
 You may find a potential marketing partner waiting for you on a distant SERP.

 3. Audience Trust